utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

 #define APPLICATION_ID @"applozic-sample-app"

-//Add your logged in user detail:
+//Add your logged in user detail in getLoggedinUserInformation method in DemoChatManager.

 +( ALUser * )getLoggedinUserInformation
 {